sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

 ## Clone Secondhand from github

 We want to clone Secondhand from Github to the development machine.
+We change into the *Work* directory

     cd ~/Work/

+then we clone Secondhand into the *Work* directory

     git clone https://github.com/sugaryourcoffee/secondhand.git

 or if we want to clone a specific branch